Prevent Urinary Tract Infections

 Children, Cats and Dogs Get UTI's

-Young children, dogs and catscan all get urinary tract infections.
-You might not be aware that you pet is ill immediately, but they can get serious ill quickly.
+Young children, dogs and cats can all get urinary tract infections.
+You might not be aware that your pet is ill immediately, but they can get seriously ill quickly.
 Your pet's water and diet can impact your pet's health.
 Your male pet's life could be in danger if he is left untreated.

 Obviously children need to be seen by their pediatricians.
 They exhibit the same symptoms as an adult.